michael-rapp/AndroidPreferenceActivity/README.md

     android:theme="@style/PreferenceActivity"/>
 ```

 Furthermore, it might be useful to extend one of the predefined themes in order to overwrite some of its theme attributes.
-For example, it is a common use-case to override the attributes `colorPrimary` and `colorAccent`, which are used to specify the colors of the activity's toolbar and widgets.
-In such case, a new stle resource, which extends one of the built-in themes, must be added to your app's `res/values/styles.xml` file.
-Its resource ID must then be used to specify the activity's theme like shown above.
+For example, it is a common use-case to overwrite the attributes `colorPrimary` and `colorAccent`, which are used to specify the colors of the activity's toolbar and widgets.
+In such case, a new style resource, which extends one of the built-in themes, must be added to your app's `res/values/styles.xml` file.
+Its resource ID must then be used to specify the activity's theme in the `AndroidManifest.xml` file like shown above.
 The following example illustrates how a custom style can be defined:

 ```xml
 <resources>